South Lawn: Vegetable garden

 Michelle Obama installed a vegetable garden during her husband's presidency on the far south area of the property.
 The vegetables grown are used at the White House for meals as well as donated to area shelters.

 The Obamas also installed a beehive on the south lawn.

 Belleau Wood tree

-During French President Emmanuel Macron's 2018 state visit to the United States, President Donald Trump, First Lady Melania Trump, French President Macron and his wife Brigitte Macron planted a "European sessile oak from the Belleau Wood" on the South Lawn to commemorate the Battle of Belleau Wood.
+During French president Emmanuel Macron's 2018 state visit to the United States, President Donald Trump, First Lady Melania Trump, French President Macron and his wife Brigitte Macron planted a "European sessile oak from the Belleau Wood" on the South Lawn to commemorate the Battle of Belleau Wood.
 The oak was originally sprouted at the World War I Battle of Belleau Wood grounds in northern France.
 The tree was removed to quarantine soon after planting.
 The Department of Agriculture's Animal and Plant Health Inspection Service said at least two years of monitoring and testing may be required before the tree and the backup tree can be planted.

-According to Le Monde the oak tree given by Macron has died in quarantine.
-There are no messages about the status of the backup tree.
+The tree died in quarantine in 2019.